 The repairs also come with a three month warranty - button below secures your repair with UK return postage.
 Please supply your telephone number when ordering.

 The biggest problem with second hand QL software supplied on microdrive cartridge is the deterioration of the pad at the top of the cartridge, making early software unusable - the image to the right details the inner workings of the microdrive cartridge, which highlights just how fragile they are.
 These pads can now be replaced, but it is an intricate job not for the feint-hearted, and if your pad has already disintegrated, often pieces go inside the cartridge and jam the tape.

-Our software range includes business orientated software, games, adventures and general leisure software at affordable prices - more than enough to keep most families happy.
+Our own software range includes business orientated software, games, adventures and general leisure software at affordable prices - more than enough to keep most families happy.

 The main problem with maintaining the Sinclair QL is that the keyboard membrane is very fragile and tends to become brittle with age.
 Although we have arranged for a new batch of membranes to be manufactured, many users have opted to add a replacement keyboard through the use of the SuperHERMES replacement co-processor (which we stock).
 Another option may be to look for a second hand system, or switch to one of the excellent QL emulators which are available, or, for the ultimate QL system, obtain one of the new Q40i or Q60 replacement QL systems.

 The QLs operating system continues to be developed in the form of SMSQ/E (which will not work on a standard QL without at least a Gold Card).
 This operating system has an improved multitasking SuperBASIC and is much much faster than either the original Sinclair operating system or even the Minerva operating system.